Assessment, Teaching and Learning Policy

 This is the current version of this document.
 To view historic versions, click the link in the document's navigation bar.

 - articulates the principles that underpin the University’s approach to teaching and assessment of student learning; and

-(2) This Policy applies to assessment, teaching and student learning in the context of all coursework units delivered by or on behalf of the University.
+(2) This Policy applies to assessment, teaching and student learning in the context of all award and non-award coursework units delivered by or on behalf of the University.